Has sustainability reporting tipped from a phenomena to celebrate to a counter productive exercise in self-interest?

 There’s now literally hundreds of ESG accounting methodologies ranging from industry-specific standards like AASHE Stars and GRESB, to international regimes like CDP.
 But as the number of standards and reporters explodes, the quality of disclosure has deteriorated from debatable to dubious.
 This undermines the integrity of reporting regimes worldwide – the scores and benchmarks coming out are only as good as the data going in – as much as it impugns the sustainability claims of participating companies.
 How important is sustainability data quality?

-Michelle Edkins, head of Blackrock's Corporate Governance and Responsible Investment team, offered this blunt assessment of the current state of reporting at Facebook's second [email protected] event:
+Michelle Edkins, head of Blackrock’s Corporate Governance and Responsible Investment team, offered this blunt assessment of the current state of reporting at Facebook’s second Sustainability@Scale event:

 “The quality of data is abysmal.” – Michelle Edkins, Managing Director, Blackrock